Contact

 Research project Adaptation to the consequences of climate change as a living laboratory Kolpingstadt Kerpen in the Rhenish mining area (ARKE).
 A joint project of the TH Köln – University of Applied Sciences and the Kolpingstadt Kerpen, North Rhine-Westphalia.

-Administration Project Lead: Prof. Dr. Lars Ribbe Personal Profile
+Management Project Lead: Prof. Dr. Lars Ribbe Personal Profile

 Faculty Faculty of Spatial Development and Infrastructure Systems